gu-app-club/lets-learn-jobs/README.md

 # Introduction and Disclaimer

 This guide is collective advice gathered from the computer science students at Gonzaga University.
 It should not be considered "professional" advice.
-(But hey, it's better than what you might get at regular career services.)

 Feel free [to submit pull requests](https://yangsu.github.io/pull-request-tutorial/) or suggest edits by creating an issue.